VisualComputing/nub/README_patterns.md

    :small_orange_diamond: The tagged is returned during the next call to the ```render()``` algorithm

 2. Interact with your _tagged_ nodes using one of the actions according to one of the following patterns:

    1. Tagged node:
-   2. Node tagged with the `null` tag:
+   2. Node tagged with the `null` tag: To interact with the node that is referred with the ```null``` tag
-   3. Tagged node or `eye`:
+   3. Tagged node or `eye`: To either interact with the node referred with a given tag or the eye, when that tag is not in use

+   Generic actions:

    | Action    | Tagged nodes                                    | `null` tag                              | Tagged node or `eye`                         |
    |-----------|-------------------------------------------------|-----------------------------------------|----------------------------------------------|
    | Align     | ```alignTag(String)```                          | ```alignTag()```                        | ```align(String)```                          |